Virus deaths in Russia hit record for third time this month

 At the same time, Moscow Mayor Sergei Sobyanin promised to start offering free rapid coronavirus tests in malls and government services centers.
 Daily new infections in the Russian capital nearly quadrupled over the past month, rising from about 1,100 in early September to about 4,000 this week.

-In another confusing message, some Russian news outlets alerted Monday that the head of country’s public health agency Rospotrebnadzor Anna Popova banned all mass events in light of the surge, only to correct themselves later that Popova in fact didn’t announce any new restrictions, but was rather talking about the ones already in place that prohibit public events for more than 3,000 people.
+In another confusing message, some Russian news outlets reported Monday that the head of country’s public health agency, Anna Popova, banned all mass events in light of the surge, only to correct themselves later to say that Popova in fact didn’t announce any new restrictions, but was rather talking about the ones already in place that prohibit public events for more than 3,000 people.

 In all, Russia’s coronavirus task force has reported over 7.6 million confirmed cases and nearly 212,000 deaths.
 However, reports by Russia’s state statistical service Rosstat that tally coronavirus-linked deaths retroactively reveal much higher mortality numbers.